Leeds and Partners boss Lurene Joseph accused of bullying

 A statement of grievance accuses her of systematic and sustained bullying, victimisation and misuse of power.

 The firm has not commented.
-Leeds City Council, its main funder, confirmed the grievance had been submitted.'Leap of faith'
+Leeds City Council, its main funder, confirmed the grievance had been submitted.

 The grievance was formally submitted by six former members of staff at 18:25 BST.

 One of them, who asked not to be identified, told BBC Look North that submitting the complaint was a "huge leap of faith".

 They said: "I don't feel better.
 It's hard still, we still don't have any kind of assurances that they will address the situation."